-The Weston Art Guild is a nonprofit all volunteer visual arts organization with the purpose of creating a cultural atmosphere in the community by educating the public on the importance of all forms of visual art.
-The Guild will provide the community exposure to all forms of visual arts while providing its members outlets for their work.
-The Guild will also provide its members with activities that foster their art and provide camaraderie with other artists.
+Weston Art Guild (WAG) cordially invites you to partake of its visual delicacies.
+WAG established in December 2005 as a nonprofit all volunteer visual arts organization for the purpose of creating a cultural atmosphere in the community by educating the public on the importance of all forms of visual art.
+WAG reflects the multicultural composition in its members work.